When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

 \subsection{Task Difficulty}

 To examine how task difficulty modulates user trust in adversarial explanations, we fit an ordinary least squares (OLS) regression model predicting trust scores $T$ from condition (attack vs.\ non-attack), task difficulty (low, medium, high), and their interaction.
-The baseline category corresponds to the attack condition under high task difficulty.
+The baseline category corresponds to the \textit{attack condition under high task difficulty}.
 The OLS results are reported in Table~\ref{tab:difficulty-ols}.

 The model reveals a statistically significant interaction between attack condition and task difficulty, indicating that the impact of adversarial explanations on trust varies systematically with task difficulty.
-Under attack, task difficulty alone has a strong effect on trust: users exhibit substantially lower trust on low-difficulty tasks compared to high-difficulty tasks ($\beta=-1.04$, $p<.001$), while no significant difference is observed between medium and high difficulty levels ($\beta=0.07$, $p=.232$).
+The intercept ($\beta=4.73$, SE $=0.08$, 95\% CI $[4.58, 4.88]$, $p<.001$) corresponds to the mean trust score in the \textit{attack} condition for \textit{high-difficulty} tasks.
+Under attack, task difficulty alone has a strong effect on trust: users exhibit substantially lower trust on low-difficulty tasks compared to high-difficulty tasks ($\beta=-1.05$, SE $=0.07$, 95\% CI $[-1.18, -0.92]$, $p<.001$), while medium-difficulty tasks do not differ from high-difficulty tasks under attack ($\beta=0.06$, SE $=0.04$, 95\% CI $[-0.02, 0.14]$, $p=.16$).
 This suggests that when tasks are simple, users are better able to identify inconsistencies in adversarial explanations.
 As task complexity increases, users rely more on AI explanations, likely due to reduced self-confidence and greater deference to persuasive content.

-On the other hand, the effect of adversarial explanations changes direction as task difficulty increases.
-For low-difficulty tasks, trust is significantly higher in the non-attack condition than in the attack condition ($\beta=1.49$, $p<.001$), indicating that users successfully detect and penalize incorrect explanations.
+On the other hand, the effect of adversarial explanations reverses direction as the task difficulty increases.
+For low-difficulty tasks, trust is significantly higher in the non-attack condition than in the attack condition ($\beta=1.49$, SE $=0.12$, 95\% CI $[1.26, 1.73]$, $p<.001$), indicating that users successfully detect and penalize incorrect explanations.
 This distinction weakens for medium-difficulty tasks and reverses for high-difficulty tasks.
-Specifically, under high task difficulty, users report significantly higher trust in adversarial explanations than in benign ones ($\beta=-0.20$, $p=.016$), despite the adversarial explanations being paired with incorrect answers.
+Specifically, under high task difficulty, users report significantly higher trust in adversarial explanations than in benign ones ($\beta=-0.20$, SE $=0.08$, 95\% CI $[-0.35, -0.05]$, $p=.009$), despite the adversarial explanations being paired with incorrect answers.

 Taken together, these results demonstrate that task difficulty critically shapes users’ ability to detect adversarial manipulation.
 When tasks are easy, users rely on their own competence to evaluate explanations and appropriately reduce trust under attack.
 As difficulty increases, self-confidence diminishes and users become increasingly reliant on AI-provided explanations.
 Under high task difficulty, this reliance leads to a counterintuitive outcome in which adversarial explanations are trusted more than benign ones.
 Overall, these findings identify task difficulty as a key vulnerability factor in human--AI decision-making, highlighting that adversarial explanations are most effective precisely when cognitive demands are high and human verification becomes challenging.